USS Scamp (SS-277): Fourth war patrol

 After almost a month in port at Brisbane, Scamp stood out on her fourth war patrol.
 She again patrolled off the Solomon Islands and into the Bismarck Sea.
 On 18 September 1943, she attacked a Japanese three-ship convoy and crippled the 8,614-gross register ton passenger-cargo ship Kansai Maru.
 Another ship changed course and avoided her torpedoes.
 Scamp passed close under the stricken Kansai Maru, trying to evade the Japanese escorts, and came under machine gun fire from Kansai Maru.
 She escaped the escorting Japanese destroyers, but lost the undamaged ship in a rain squall.
 She returned to finish off Kansai Maru late that night.

-On the morning of 21 September 21, 1943, Scamp happened upon a heavily guarded Japanese convoy and began to stalk it.
+On the morning of 21 21 September 1943, Scamp happened upon a heavily guarded Japanese convoy and began to stalk it.
 After dark, she moved in, launched three torpedoes and heard two double explosions.
 Her second attack was foiled by a severe rain squall.
 However, Scamp hounded the convoy all through the day on 22 September 1943, and at around 03:00 on 23 September fired four torpedoes at the convoy.
 While still maneuvering to attack the convoy, she passed through the wreckage of Kansai Maru and came upon an empty boat containing the sunken ship's logs and other documents.
 She took these on board and later turned them over to intelligence.
 Scamp made one more attempt on the convoy, but was driven off by Japanese planes and kept down by aerial bombs.
 On 24 September 1943, she was ordered to terminate her patrol, and she arrived at Brisbane on 1 October 1943.

 Fifth war patrol

 Scamp cleared port again on 22 October 1943 and began her fifth war patrol with a mission in support of the invasion of Treasury Island from 28 to 30 October 1943.
 From there, she moved to her patrol area, between Kavieng and Truk.
 On 4 November 1943, she launched three torpedoes at a passenger-cargo ship.
 One exploded prematurely, but one reached its mark.
 By the time of the explosion indicating success, Scamp was already in a dive evading a depth charge attack.
 On 10 November 1943, she disabled the 6,481-gross register ton merchant ship Tokyo Maru, then, after evading the escorts, fired three more torpedoes into the listing ship.
 At about 21:00, Scamp observed the Japanese towing away the crippled Tokyo Maru; later it was learned that Tokyo Maru sank before daybreak.
 On 12 November 1943, Scamp damaged the Japanese Agano so severely that Agano remained in repair at Truk until Operation Hailstone, the American strike on Truk of 16–17 February 1944.
 On 18 November 1943, Scamp suffered minor shrapnel damage from two bombs dropped by a Japanese floatplane.
-On 26 November 1943, she reurned to Brisbane.
+On 26 November 1943, she returned to Brisbane.